The St David Awards are the national awards of Wales and are nominated for by the public.

 What happens next

-The successful nominees will be contacted in late December to early January and will be invited to the finalist announcement on 15 February 2018 where the Rt Hon.
-Carwyn Jones, First Minister of Wales will publicly reveal the finalists.
+Each year, the successful nominees are contacted in late December to early January and are invited to the finalist announcement in February where the First Minister of Wales publicly reveals the finalists.

-Finalists will be filmed and interviewed to produce short films detailing their achievements.
+Finalists are filmed and interviewed between January – March to produce short films detailing their achievements.

-All finalists will be invited to the awards ceremony on 22 March 2018.
+All finalists are invited to the awards ceremony in March.

 What the finalists and winners win